shalzuth/TemSharp/README.md

 * Start fight
 * Fight or Flee
-* Repeat until a Shiny Pokeman is found, or minimum SV values are found
+* Repeat until a Shiny Pokeman is found, or minimum SV values are found Has option to disable graphics during battle.

 ## Speed
 Speeds up the game.
 Could be modified to make it go slower if there are requests.

 ## Teleporter
+Don't use in buildings/caverns
-Right Click on Map to Teleport to location (only use on World)
+Right Click on map to teleport to location
+Right Click on ground to teleport to mouse

 Using the numpad, 2, 4, 6, 8 will teleport you a couple blocks away.

 ## Zoom
 Pulls Mr Cameraman back a bit.
+And cleans up the blur effect.

 ## Remove Name
 Removes your name from appearing on the HUD.